Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 **Challenge 11** 🎲

-Imagine we need the server to return a random random number.
+Imagine we need the server to return a random number.
 Your job is to write a query type and resolver that makes the GraphQL query below function:

 ```JS
 {